narencachy/aks-quickstart/README.md

 ### Set environment variables

-The script uses these environment variables for convenience.
+The script uses these environment variables extensively

 ```
 # Change these if desired